Harriet Ann Jacobs, Author of Incidents in the Life of a Slave Girl

 Incidents in the Life of a Slave Girl

-During her years traveling between Boston and New York, Harriet became very active in a group of anti-slavery feminists.
-Here is where she met Amy Post, who would, along with Marry Willis, encourage Harriet to write the story of her life.
-This is where the idea for Incidents in the Life of a Slave Girl was born.
+In her years of traveling between Boston and New York, Jacobs became active in a group of anti-slavery feminists.
+Here is where she met Amy Kirby Post, who encourage her to write her life story.

-After repeated rejections, Harriet decided to publish the book herself, an impressive feat for any woman of that era, let alone one that had spent years as a freedom seeker.
+After repeated rejections, Jacobs published the book privately, an impressive feat for any woman of that era, let alone one that had spent years in hiding and seeking freedom.

 “Reader, be assured this narrative is no fiction.
 I am aware that some of my adventures may seem incredible; but they are, nevertheless, strictly true.
 I have not exaggerated the wrongs inflicted by Slavery; on the contrary, my descriptions fall far short of the facts.
 I have concealed the names of places, and given persons fictitious names.
 I had no motive for secrecy on my own account, but I deemed it kind and considerate towards others to pursue this course …”

-Lydia Maria Child, the well-known author and social reformer, donated her services as an editor and vouched for the narrative’s veracity.
+Lydia Maria Child, then a prominent author and social reformer, donated her services as an editor and vouched for the narrative’s veracity.
+The book was finally published in 1861.
+Jacobs wrote in the preface:

 “I want to add my testimony to that of abler pens to convince the people of the Free States what Slavery really is.
 Only by experience can any one realize how deep and dark, and foul is that pit of abominations.
 May the blessing of God rest on this imperfect effort in behalf of my persecuted people!”

-Although it initially received favorable reviews, it was quickly forgotten once the Civil War started.
-After it ended, readers were confused as to who the actual author was due to the fact that Harriet published the novel using a pseudonym.
-This resulted in many people assuming it was fictitious.
+Although Incidents initially received favorable reviews, it was quickly forgotten, having rolled off the press just as the Civil War began.
+In addition, readers were confused as to the identity of author was due to the pseudonym.
+This resulted in many people — the public and scholars alike — assuming it was fictitious.
+It came to be assumed that it was a novel written by an anonymous white author.

-The identity of the true author wasn’t revealed until nearly a century later, when Jean Fagan Yellin would re-publish her edition of the book in 1987.
+The identity of the true author wasn’t revealed until nearly a century later, when Jean Fagan Yellin oversaw the republication of a new edition of the book in 1987.
+By then, a trove of evidence, mainly in the form of correspondence, confirmed that Jacobs was the author of Incidents — as she expressed it, “by herself.”

-Through the years during the Civil War, Harriet lived in Washington D.C., where she assisted contrabands (freedom seekers), nursed black troops back to health, and taught freedmen how to read and write with her daughter Louisa.
+Throughout the years of the Civil War, Jacobs lived in Washington D.C., where she assisted contrabands (freedom seekers), nursed Black troops back to health, and taught freedmen how to read and write with her daughter Louisa.
 She helped organize, feed, and shelter refugees from enslavement while trying to recruit more relief workers.

-Harriet went on to set up schools run by the community, which eventually led to one being named in her honor as “The Jacobs Free School.”
-She also contributed to organizing African American communities, building churches, hospitals, and homes for newly freed people.
+She went on to set up schools run by the community, which eventually led to one being named in her honor as “The Jacobs Free School.”
+She also contributed to organizing Black communities, building churches, hospitals, and homes for newly freed people.

 Contributed by Larrisa Pope, a 2019 SUNY New Paltz graduate with a degree in International Business and Public Relations.
 She is passionate about keeping the legacies of iconic female authors alive.